Robert Bobroczkyi: High school

-In 2016, Bobróczky moved to Geneva, Ohio, in the United States to attend the college-preparatory school SPIRE Institute and Academy.
-Entering his freshman season, Bobróczky was put on a minutes restriction as he attempted to bulk up his physique for a transition into faster, more physical American basketball.
-On 14 January 2017, Bobróczky made his debut for SPIRE Institute.
-As of January 2018 he was attending the nearby Grand River Academy.

-In July 2020, Bobróczky committed to Rochester Christian University, which spelled his surname as "Bobroczkyi" on their roster.
+In 2016, Bobroczkyi moved to Geneva, Ohio, in the United States to play basketball at the college-preparatory school SPIRE Institute and Academy while attending the nearby Grand River Academy for academics.
+Entering his freshman season, Bobroczkyi was put on a minutes restriction as he attempted to bulk up his physique for a transition into faster, more physical American basketball.
+On 14 January 2017, Bobroczkyi made his debut for SPIRE Institute.
+He had back surgery in his senior year, preventing him from playing basketball for two years.
+In July 2020, Bobroczkyi committed to Rochester Christian University.

 College

-He returned to Romania shortly after classes began due to the COVID-19 pandemic in fall 2020 but returned in fall 2021, again with the spelling "Bobroczkyi" on the Rochester Christian University JV roster.
+Bobroczkyi returned to Romania shortly after classes began in the fall of 2020 due to the COVID-19 pandemic but returned to Rochester Christian University in the fall of 2021.
+He stopped playing basketball after the 2021–22 season.

-Personal life

-As a high school senior, Bobróczky wore US size 17 shoes and had a 57 in inseam.

-Bobróczky speaks Romanian, Hungarian, English, Serbian, and Italian.
+Acting career

-In 2024, Bobróczky made his acting debut as a Human-Xenomorph mutant (credited as "Offspring") in the sci-fi horror film Alien: Romulus, directed by Fede Álvarez.
+In 2024, Bobroczkyi made his acting debut as an "Offspring" alien in the sci-fi horror film Alien: Romulus, directed by Fede Álvarez.
+In the 2026 science fiction horror film Backrooms by Kane Parsons, he portrayed the character Pirate Clark.